Happyllama25/discord-arkplayerkicker/README.md

 # discord-arkplayerkicker
-Kicks players from an ARK server
+Kicks players from an ARK server with a discord bot (Slash commands)

 Very niche use, could be used for admin purposes (?) currently use it to kick a player who is very prone to crashes of their game client, if a client crashes, the player is still connected to the server, giving them the "Connection Failure: There is already a player with this account connected!" error.